jbiason/blog/content/thoughts/why-rust-and-not-go.md

 And we have to talk about `go dep`.

-`go dep`, the Go dependency tool, is a replacement of the dependency tool created by the community, `godep`, after a whole years with said community asking for a decent dependency tool, specially compared to the `vendor` solution.
+`go dep`, the Go dependency tool, is a replacement of the dependency tool created by the community, `godep`, after a whole year with said community asking for a decent dependency tool, specially compared to the `vendor` solution.
 So, without every inquiring the community, the Go core devs decided they know better, made a tool and gave a big "screw you" to the community.

-Not only that, but just recently the same tool decided to [make the tool call home](https://codeengineered.com/blog/2019/go-mod-proxy-psa/) by adding a proxy on the call of every package, _including your private ones_.
+Not only that, but just recently the same tool decided to [call home](https://codeengineered.com/blog/2019/go-mod-proxy-psa/) by adding a proxy on the call of every package, _including your private ones_.
 Why?
 No real explanation.
 It simply does.
+It's not for CDN, 'cause it is just a proxy.
+It's not for CDN, 'cause other it would require coordination between the package repository and the CDN and none of this is included in this change.
+Simply, every single install of a package will be captured by Google.
+For.
+No.
+Good.
+Reason.

-Not only the situation of the core Go devs going against the wishes of the community, there was even some whisper about forking Go into a community version, so it could run with a code group that would actually _listen_ to the community.
+Not only the situation of the core Go devs going against the wishes of the community, there was even some whisper about forking Go into a community version, so it could run with a core group that would actually _listen_ to the community.

 And Go is just one year older than Rust.
 And nobody is saying "Let's fork